dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/Sentiment/README.md

 ## Dataset

-We'll be using a set of Amazon reviews to train our model and a set of Yelp reviews for testing in our Spark + ML app.
-You can [download the original data](https://archive.ics.uci.edu/ml/machine-learning-databases/00331/sentiment%20labelled%20sentences.zip) from the [UCI Sentiment Labeled Sentences Dataset]( https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences).
+We'll be using a set of **Yelp reviews** as the input data for this example.
+We've divided the set of reviews into two smaller datasets: [yelptrain.csv](./Resources/yelptrain.csv) for training the sentiment analysis model, and [yelptest.csv](./Resources/yelptest.csv) for testing in our Spark + ML app.

-For the specific ML training/predictions in this app (i.e. when using Model Builder), it helps to have a header for the data.
-Versions of the Amazon and Yelp datasets with headers can be found in the [Resources](./Resources) folder.
+For the specific ML training/predictions in this app (i.e. when using Model Builder), it helps to have a header for the data, and we thus also introduced headers into the Yelp training and testing datasets. **ReviewText** holds the review itself, and **Sentiment** holds either a 0 to indicate negative sentiment or a 1 to indicate positive sentiment.

-Each dataset has two columns: Column 1 holds the review text, and Column 2 holds a 0 or 1 (0 representing a negative review/sentiment and 1 representing positive).
+You can [download the original Yelp data](https://archive.ics.uci.edu/ml/machine-learning-databases/00331/sentiment%20labelled%20sentences.zip) from the [UCI Sentiment Labeled Sentences Dataset]( https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences).

 ## Solution